florian-rieder/Arty/README.md

 # Building the application
 1. Create a `main.spec` file at the root of this repository and paste the appropriate content depending on your OS.
-2. Replace the `pathex` and `Tree` where appropriate with the path to this repository on your machine.
+2. Replace placeholders where appropriate with the path to this repository on your machine.
 3. Then run the command `pyinstaller main.spec` to build the executable.

 ## MacOS